mathcunha/gomonitor/README.md

 api
 =========
-To achieve that goal, was developed an REST API that has two major resources, Monitor, Actions (e.g Sendmail, etc.).
-The first represents what is been monitored (e.g. apache response time, JVM memory) and the second represents the action the should be taken when a monitor alerts.
+To achieve that goal, Gomonitor exposes an REST API, this API has two major resources, Monitor, Actions (e.g Sendmail, etc.).
+The first represents what is been monitored (e.g. apache response time, JVM memory) and the second represents the action that should be taken when a monitor alerts.

 example
 =========